Ras Al Khaimah International Airport: History

 In 2014, Air Arabia started its commercial flights to different destinations including Pakistan, Egypt, Saudi Arabia and Bangladesh following the suspension of RAK Airways.
-Ras-al-Khaimah has been designated as an hub for Air Arabia for a period of ten years, extendable thereafter.
+Ras Al Khaimah was designated as a hub for Air Arabia for a period of ten years, extendable thereafter.

-The airport was the second among Arab states of the Persian Gulf to secure the ISO 9001: 2000 accreditation for quality management.
-Currently, Ras Al Khaimah International Airport is being refocused with efforts to attract cargo business, in particular from establishments under the Ras Al Khaimah Free Trade Zone.
+Growing at 25% year-on-year in 2013 (albeit from a low base), the airport was refocused with efforts to attract cargo business, in particular from establishments under the Ras Al Khaimah Free Trade Zone.

 Airlines and destinations

 The following airlines operate regular scheduled and charter flights at Ras Al Khaimah Airport: